VSenakosau/XML/README.md

 Total 4 (delta 0), reused 0 (delta 0), pack-reused 0
 To https://github.com/VSenakosau/XML.git
    8af1063..aaebda4  main -> main
-## 12. Create the bug_report.xml file at the web interface
+## 13. Create bug_report.xml file in the web interface and add the information
-Click "Add file", select "Create new file" -> Enter bug_report.xml
+`Click "Add file", select "Create new file" -> Enter bug_report.xml` The nano editor is used

-## 13.
+## 14.